 Mr. Meyer has dedicated his practice to helping average people who have fallen on hard times and can’t make progress on paying their debts.
 Prior to becoming a founding partner of Meyer and Long, LLP, Mr. Meyer, ran his own law practice and was engaged by two other law firms to serve as Of Counsel Bankruptcy Attorney.

 Dianna Coy Long

-She is a member of the Missouri Bar Association, The National Association of Consumer Bankruptcy Attorneys, the National Association of Consumer Advocates and the American Bankruptcy Institute.
+Ms. Long was a member of the Missouri Bar Association, The National Association of Consumer Bankruptcy Attorneys, the National Association of Consumer Advocates and the American Bankruptcy Institute.
 She was admitted to federal practice in 1991.

-Ms. Long has been a speaker for the Missouri Bar Association’s continuing legal education course “Bankruptcy Basics,” presented annually from 2007 to 2013.
+Ms. Long was a speaker for the Missouri Bar Association’s continuing legal education course “Bankruptcy Basics,” presented annually, from 2013-2020.
 She prepared written materials and spoke on the subjects of: Basic Chapter 7 Bankruptcy, Credit & Budget Counseling Requirements in Bankruptcy, Essential Bankruptcy Documents, and Bankruptcy Trustees.
-From 2008 – 2016, Ms. Long was invited by the Missouri Bar Association to make a presentation to new lawyers interested in bankruptcy law.
+In addition to those courses, Ms. Long was also invited to speak at several seminars aimed at new lawyers interested in bankruptcy law.
 Her topic for those presentations was Interviewing the Potential Bankruptcy Client.

 Ms. Long was a member of The Missouri Bar, The National Association of Consumer Bankruptcy Attorneys, and the National Association of Consumer Advocates.
 She also served on the Missouri Bar Association’s Commercial Law Committee.

 Ms. Long passed away in December of 2020.